Phylogenetic automata, pruning, and multiple alignment: Informal tutorial on transducer composition

 \figref{fork-tkf91forward2-tkf91cs} shows the intersection of $\profile_2$ (the ancestor of MF and LIV) with sequence CS, with TKF91 models accounting for the differences.
 Again this is a ``sequence-profile'' alignment, though it can also be called ``profile-profile'' alignment, since CS can be considered to be a (trivial) linear profile.
 Unlike in traditional progressive alignment (but quite like e.g. partial order alignment \cite{LeeGrassoSharlow2002}), one of the profiles is now branched (because we sampled more than one path to construct it in \figref{forward2-fork-tkf91liv-tkf91mf}), allowing a tunable (by modulating how many paths are sampled in the traceback step) way to account for alignment uncertainty.

 Just like \figref{fork-tkf91viterbi-tkf91cs}, the machine in \figref{fork-tkf91forward2-tkf91cs} is an example of the transducer $H_n$ in \secref{ConstrainedExpanded}.

 Finally we compose the root generator (\figref{tkf91-root}) with \figref{fork-tkf91forward2-tkf91cs}.
-(If there were more than two internal nodes in this tree, we would simply continue the process of aligning siblings and sampling a recognition profile for the parent, iteratng until the root node was reached.)
+(If there were more than two internal nodes in this tree, we would simply continue the process of aligning siblings and sampling a recognition profile for the parent, iterating until the root node was reached.)
 The sum of all path weights through the state graph of the final machine represents the stochastic lower-bound on the final Felsenstein probability for this tree.
 Since we have omitted some states at each progressive step, the computed probability does not sum over all possible histories relating the sequences, hence it is a lower bound on the true Felsenstein probability.
 (Each time we create a branched profile from a subset of the complete state graph, we discard some low-probability states and therefore leak a little bit of probability, but hopefully not much.)
 The hope is that, in practice, by sampling sufficiently many paths we are able to recover the maximum likelihood reconstruction at the root level, and so the lower bound is a good one.
+Furthermore, as long as we include the Viterbi path in with the retained sampled paths at every progressive step, then the final state machine will be a superset of the machine that Viterbi progressive alignment will have constructed, so we are guaranteed that the final likelihood will be greater than the Viterbi likelihood, while still representing a lower bound.

+In terms of accuracy at estimating indel rates, we find that our method performs significantly better than Viterbi progressive alignment and approaches the accuracy of the true alignment.
+We simulated indel histories under 5 indel rates (0.005, 0.01, 0.02, 0.04, and 0.08 indels per unit time), and analyzed the unaligned leaf sequences using PRANK \cite{LoytynojaGoldman2008} and an implementation of our algorithm, ProtPal.
+Insertion and deletion rates were computed using basic event counts normalized by branch lengths (more details are provided in Methods).
+PRANK provides an excellent comparison since it is phylogenetically-oriented, but uses progressive Viterbi reconstruction rather than ensembles/profiles at internal nodes.
+Comparing indel rates computed using the true alignment gives an idea how well PRANK and ProtPal compare to a ``perfect'' method.
+Note that this does not necessarily correspond to sampling infinitely many paths in our method, since the maximum likelihood reconstruction may not always be the true alignment.

+\figref{estimates_biases_condensed} shows the error distributions of estimated insertion and deletion rates using the PRANK, ProtPal, and true reconstructions.
+The root mean squared error (RMSE), a measure of the overall distance from the `true' value ($\frac{inferred}{true} = 1$, indicated with a vertical dashed line), is shown to the right of each distribution.
+ProtPal's RMSE values lie between PRANK's and the true alignment, indicating using alignment profiles at internal nodes allows for inferring more accurate alignments, or at least alignments which allow for more accurately computing summary statistics such as the indel rate.
+ProtPal's distributions are also more symmetric than PRANK's between insertions and deletions, indicating that it is more able to avoid the bias towards deletions described in \cite{LoytynojaGoldman2008}.